Helpful resources for VAXNEUVANCE

 Image of Patient Resource About Pediatric IPD and VAXNEUVANCE® (Pneumococcal 15-valent Conjugate Vaccine) in Spanish

-A patient-friendly overview of pediatric IPD and VAXNEUVANCE (Spanish version)
+A patient-friendly overview of pediatric IPD and VAXNEUVANCE in Spanish

 EHR, electronic health record; IPD, invasive pneumococcal disease; PCV, pneumococcal conjugate vaccine.